Magnesium Die Casting

 Uses of Magnesium die casting

-Magnesium is increasingly used in automotive and aeroplane manufacturer.
-This is due to its light weight per unit volume.
-Casted Magnesium is also used in the manufacture of lightweight car seats, car body and fuselage parts.
+Magnesium is increasingly used in automotive and airplane manufacturers.
+This is due to its lightweight per unit volume.
+Casted Magnesium is also used in the manufacture of lightweight car seats, car bodies, and fuselage parts.
 The use is attributed to Magnesium is the lightest structural metal which can withstand greater column loading per unit weight.

-Magnesium castings are also used in the manufacture of power tools such as chain saws, electric drills and electric nail guns.
-Use in electrical appliances is gaining ground owing to its ability to conduct heat and electricity.
+Magnesium castings are also used in the manufacture of power tools such as chain saws, electric drills, and electric nail guns.
+The use of electrical appliances is gaining ground owing to its ability to conduct heat and electricity.

 Advantages of high pressure die casting

 Magnesium casting offers good finishing characteristics as minute details can be impressed onto the final product.
-High pressure die casting is more economical compared to other methods of shaping Magnesium.
+High pressure dies casting is more economical compared to other methods of shaping Magnesium.